w3c/sync-media-pub/src/pages/sync-media.md

 ### Document Structure

 A SyncMedia document contains two parts: a `head` and a `body`.
 The temporal presentation of media objects is laid out in the body.
-Time containers may be used to render media in parallel or to arrange sub-sequences.
+Time containers can be used to render media in parallel or to arrange sub-sequences.
 The head contains metainformation and track information.

-A SyncMedia document must have a `body`.
-It may have a `head`.
+A SyncMedia document MUST have a `body`.
+It MAY have a `head`.

 | Term | Data type | Description |
 | -----| --------- | ------------|